Phitsanulok: History

-Phitsanulok is one of the oldest cities in Thailand, the site of "Muang Yommarat" (เมืองยมราช), a circular-moated Dvaravati settlement dating from the 6th to 10th centuries with a diameter of approximately 1 kilometer, founded 8 kilometers northwest of the present-day city center.
+Phitsanulok is one of the oldest cities in Thailand.
+"Muang Yommarat" (เมืองยมราช), a circular-moated Dvaravati settlement of the 6th to 10th centuries about 1 kilometer across, lay 8 kilometers northwest of the present-day city center.
 The new city named "Song Khwae" was later founded over 600 years ago, located 5 kilometers south of the present-day Phitsanulok.
-According to the retrospective chronology derived from the textual evidence presented in the Ayutthaya Testimonies, the city of Phitsanulok was established in 937 (Note: The dates of the events mentioned in the this chapter were retroactively reconstructed based on the documented accession date of a later ruler, Fang-hui-chih, who governed Chen Li Fu—a polity likewise centered in the Phraek Si Racha region—from 1180 to 1204 CE, as attested in contemporary Chinese sources.) by a monarch of Sankhaburi named Sudhammaraja.
+According to the retrospective chronology derived from the textual evidence presented in the Ayutthaya Testimonies, the city of Phitsanulok was established in 937 (Note: The dates of the events mentioned in this chapter were retroactively reconstructed based on the documented accession date of a later ruler, Fang-hui-chih, who governed Chen Li Fu—a polity likewise centered in the Phraek Si Racha region—from 1180 to 1204 CE, as attested in contemporary Chinese sources.) by a monarch of Sankhaburi named Sudhammaraja.
 It then became under the Angkor influence around the 11th – 12th centuries.

 Phitsanulok was originally named "Song Khwae" (lit.
 "Two Rivers") as it used to be situated between the Nan and Khwae Noi Rivers, although the Khwae Noi River now drains into the Nan River ten kilometers to the north of Phitsanulok.
 The Northern Chronicles credited the foundation of Song Khwae to "King Srithampidok" or King Thammaracha I of Sukhothai, on the east bank of Nan River.
 King Thammaracha I also constructed the Wat Phra Si Rattana Mahathat and cast famous Buddha images of Phra Buddha Chinnarat and Phra Buddha Chinnasri.
 Song Khwae eclipsed Sukhothai in importance, becoming the royal seat of Sukhothai Kingdom in 1378.
 After the demise of the last King of Sukhothai at Song Khwae in 1438, Prince Ramesuan of Ayutthaya came to rule Song Khwae.
 When Prince Ramesuan was crowned as King Trailokanat of Ayutthaya in 1448, Song Khwae and the Sukhothai Kingdom were incorporated into the Ayutthaya Kingdom.

+The Ayutthaya annals call the town Chainat, where the Sukhothai inscriptions call it Song Khwae, until the two names were dropped in 1463.
 During the Ayutthaya-Lanna War, King Trailokanat moved his residence to Song Khwae in 1464 and renamed the city "Phitsanulok" (from Sanskrit Vishnu and Loka "world").
 He expanded the city westward to the west bank of Nan River.
+Siroch Sittisombut dates the move to 1463, and describes it as joining Chainat and Song Khwae inside a single wall.
 In the sixteenth century, Phitsanulok was the seat of Uparaja or heir presumptive to Ayutthaya throne who took residence in the Chantana Palace on the west bank.
 In 1548, King Maha Chakkraphat appointed his supporter Phra Pirenthorathep as "King Thammaracha" of Phitsanulok as a tributary ruler.
 During the Burmese-Siamese Wars, Phitsanulok and the Sukhothai region became battlegrounds between Burma and Siam.
 When King Bayinnaung invaded Phitsanulok in 1563, King Thammaracha of Phitsanulok submitted to the Burmese.